Tailor Brands logo

 How to start an LLC in South Dakota in 5 steps

 Starting a business in South Dakota requires careful planning and preparation.
 You need to consider not only how your business will operate, but also how it will affect your own life and finances.
-By forming a limited liability company (LLC), you can increase the odds of protecting yourself from personal liability for business debts.
+By setting up an LLC, you can increase the odds of protecting yourself from personal liability for business debts.
 An LLC also gives you a framework for managing your business, distributing profits, and handling obligations such as taxes.

 South Dakota presents numerous business incentives for LLCs.
 The South Dakota Governor’s Office of Economic Development offers several financing programs for new businesses.
 Other state programs can help with startup costs, employee recruitment, and other matters.
 South Dakota law gives LLCs great flexibility in terms of management.
 Perhaps most importantly, the state has no income tax for businesses.